didi-cybersec/Lab-setup/README.md

 - Needed to configure the NAT Network settings to enable DHCP manually.

 ### Key Takeaways:
-- Networking mode selection is critical to VM isolation.
+- Networking mode selection is important to VM isolation.
-- Hands-on VM setup builds foundational skills for penetration testing labs and malware analysis environments.
+- Being proficeient on VM setup builds foundational skills for penetration testing labs and malware analysis environments.
-- Understanding hypervisor networking is essential for real-world cybersecurity lab design.
+- Understanding hypervisor networking is important for real-world cybersecurity lab design.

 ## 7. References